Battle of Macroom: Battle

 David Roche, an Irish officer, organised an offensive, out of Kerry with 1,400 men in May 1650, in an effort to relieve the Siege of Clonmel.
 Cromwell sent Boyle to intercept Roche's force with 1,500 infantry and 500 cavalrymen.
 When Roche realised that he was being pursued, he turned back.
 Rather than let the Irish force escape, Boyle followed them with his cavalry alone.
 He caught them at Macroom on 10 May.
 The English surprised the Irish with a cavalry charge before they could form up for battle and routed them.
 Several hundred Irish soldiers were killed.
 The Parliamentarian's losses were light.
 Roche's force broke up in disorder and fell back towards the mountains of Kerry.

 Aftermath

 The following day, Boyle besieged and took Carrigadrohid castle.
-His men had taken Boetius MacEgan, the Catholic Bishop of Ross prisoner and warned the garrison that they would kill him unless they surrendered.
-MacEgan told the garrison not to surrender and was then hanged in view of the castle walls.
-The garrison surrendered shortly afterwards but were allowed to march away unmolested.
+His men had taken Boetius MacEgan, the Catholic Bishop of Ross, prisoner and warned the garrison that they would kill him unless they surrendered.
+MacEgan told the garrison not to surrender and he was then hanged in view of the castle walls.
+The garrison surrendered shortly afterwards but was allowed to march away unmolested.